-Possession of even a small amount of marijuana (also known as cannabis, weed, pot, or marihuana) is a misdemeanor offense; it’s no different than assault or theft.
-While a misdemeanor offense is serious enough, it becomes even more serious the more you have.
+Possession of even a small amount of marijuana (also known as cannabis, weed, pot, and many other names) is a misdemeanor offense; it’s no different than assault or theft.
+While a misdemeanor offense is serious enough, it becomes even more serious the more pot you have.
 Like most drug offenses, possession of large amounts of marijuana can be a felony, which means it’s something you can go to prison for.

 This is something you need to take seriously, and not something you can try to handle on your own.
 Board certified criminal defense attorney Walter Reaves has been aggressively defending those who have been charged with marijuana offenses in Waco, McLennan, Bell, Bosque, Hill and Falls County for over 35 years.